encoredev/encore/docs/develop/client-generation.md

 The structure of the generated code varies by language, to ensure it's idiomatic and easy to use, but always includes all publicly accessible endpoints, data structures, and documentation strings.

-Encore currently supports generating clients the following clients:
+Encore currently supports generating the following clients:
 - **Go** - Using `net/http` for the underlying HTTP transport.
 - **TypeScript** - Using the browser `fetch` API for the underlying HTTP client.
 - **JavaScript** - Using the browser `fetch` API for the underlying HTTP client.